Get your FREE copy of THE STRENGTH FOR LIFE MANIFESTO.

 Stick With It

-If I could do it all again I would have milked this program much longer.
-I made those gains in about 3 months and can only imagine where I would be had I stuck to it closer to 6 months or 9.
-Lesson learned.
+If I could do it all again I would have stayed with this program much longer.
+I made impressive gains in 3 months and can only imagine where I would be had I stuck to it for 6-9 months.

 Tips to Succeed with Stronglifts 5x5